Coast Guard medevacs 70-year-old hiker after 200-foot fall from mountain in Sitka, Alaska

 |Downloads:

-This work, Coast Guard medevacs 70-year-old hiker after 200-foot fall from mountain in Sitka, Alaska [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Coast Guard medevacs 70-year-old hiker after 200-foot fall from mountain in Sitka, Alaska, by PO1 Ali Blackburn, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT